white-Reis/CHALLENGE-3_WEEK-12/README.md

 ![dock](https://github.com/white-Reis/CHALLENGE-3_WEEK-12/assets/82837278/bf94e74d-205b-4264-93b1-726cf03a3ee5)

-If any service has the exited status, the "docker compose up" command must be run again or click on the action arrow in the right corner of the containers, as shown in the image below
+If any service has the exited status, the "docker compose up -d" command must be run again or click on the action arrow in the right corner of the containers, as shown in the image below

 ![ssa](https://github.com/white-Reis/CHALLENGE-3_WEEK-12/assets/82837278/3710e918-0722-46ba-acc4-6395ebde694b)